 A boom being heard around the world – again

 The first “boom” was well over 60 years ago when returning WWII servicemen started their families and had lots of babies.
 Well, it is happening again.
 Today’s boom is from “baby” companies who are creating new trends.
 These small and medium-sized businesses (SMBs) are the future of digital business – and the world is trying to adapt to it.
-This creative segment is driving the older generation to question their current approach, and in return, make something original and fresh.
+This creative segment is driving the older generation to question their current approach.
+In return, make something original and fresh.

 In 2019, more than 50% of SMBs will have millennials in senior management positions.
 The young and inquisitive are now mature and mighty.
 Along with their growth, technology is still evolving and responding to business issues that have not been solved yet.
 According to IDC FutureScape, SMB IT spending will increase by 3.9% in 2017 and 60% will have adopted at least one IoT solution.

-According to Daniel Ferrero, Business Developer in Network solutions for SMBs at Alcatel-Lucent Enterprise, “It’s difficult for SMBs to choose the right network solution for their growing business.
-Here at ALE, we’ve worked hard to make it easier, and more afforsable, for a small business to benefit from the latest network technologies”.
+According to Daniel Ferrero, Business Developer in Network solutions for SMBs at Alcatel-Lucent Enterprise, “It’s difficult for SMBs to choose the right network solution for their growing business.”
+Here at ALE, we’ve worked hard to make it easier, and more affordable, for a small business to benefit from the latest network technologies”.

 Budget and expertise constraints removed

 While most SMBs have youthful energy and willingness to invest their time to make their business grow, they often lack the financial resources that a larger business might have access to.
 An ideal network solution is one that is not only affordable, but provides automated deployment.
 This frees up and requires fewer IT staff.
 It also removes a lot of the hardware and software training required.
 In a perfect world, a wireless and local area network could be deployed and configured automatically with zero touch software updates.